JA honors middle school essayists

 During the 2020-21 school year, 415 middle and high school students submitted essays for the contest.
 Students from 30 schools across northern Indiana participated.

-“Junior Achievement and Schwab Foundation are excited to partner with educators and volunteers to foster student exploration of careers and the regional opportunities available to them,” said Lena Yarian, president of Junior Achievement of Northern Indiana.
-“Together, we are equipping young people with the knowledge and skills they need to succeed in future school and career experiences.”

-Middle school essay contest winners, with their essay topics and schools from DeKalb County are: Doris Donis (geoscientist), St. Joseph Catholic School; Angie Munoz (writer), St. Joseph Catholic School; Mariana Palma (lawyer), St. Joseph Catholic School; Kohen Smith (electrician), Garrett Middle School; and Abbi Werling (NICU nurse), Garrett Middle School.

-Middle school essay contest winners, their essay topics and their schools from Noble County are Simeon Gard (biochemist), Central Noble Jr.-Sr. High School; Chloe Gibson (chef), East Noble Middle School; and Olivia Winkle (marine biologist), St. Mary School of Avilla.
+Middle school essay contest winners, their essay topic and their schools from Noble County are Simeon Gard (Biochemist), Central Noble Jr.-Sr. High School; Chloe Gibson (Chef), East Noble Middle School; and Olivia Winkle (Marine Biologist), St. Mary School of Avilla.

-Middle school essay contest winners, their essay topics and their schools from Steuben County are Victoria Geller (wedding photographer), Fremont Middle School; Maddison Reasoner (veterinarian), Fremont Middle School; Shaylynn Teachout (middle school math teacher), Fremont Middle School; and Kelly Wright (tattoo artist and body piercer), Fremont Middle School.

-Junior Achievement serves more than 135,000 pre-kindergarten through high school students in 29 northern Indiana and Michiana counties and one county in Ohio each year.
-Junior Achievement is dedicated to educating and inspiring young people to succeed in a global economy.

-Partnering with more than 5,100 educators and 7,100 positive adult role models who volunteer their time, JA’s in-school, JA BizTown, and JA Finance Park economic education programs focus on three key content areas: work readiness, entrepreneurship and financial literacy.
-Junior Achievement said these experiences empower young people to own their future economic success.
+Partnering with more than 5,100 educators and 7,100 positive adult role models who volunteer their time, JA’s in-school, JA BizTown, and JA Finance Park economic education programs focus on three key content areas: work readiness, entrepreneurship, and financial literacy.

 (0) comments